Cyclic Isogenies for Abelian Varieties with Real Multiplication: Introduction

 Theorem~\ref{thm:main} has already been applied to prove a worst case to average case reduction in isogeny classes for the discrete logarithm problem for Jacobians of curves of genus 2 \cite{jetchev-wesolowski}.
 In addition, it enabled improvements to existing \emph{going-up} algorithms that appear crucial in the CM method in genus 2 for computing Hilbert class polynomials \cite{brooks-jetchev-wesolowski}.

 It is expected that Theorem~\ref{thm:main} can be used to efficiently reduce the discrete logarithm problem in genus 3 from the Jacobian of a hyperelliptic curve to the Jacobian of a quartic curve, thus generalizing the arguments of Smith \cite{smith:genus3}.
 Since the problem on Jacobians of quartic curves is known to be solvable faster than the generic Pollard's rho method, this could allow us to show that the problem is also easier on Jacobians of hyperelliptic curves of genus 3.
-The latter is an on-going project that is part of the doctoral thesis of the fourth mentioned author.